Which Lawn Mower Gives You The Best Cut to Get the Best Stripes- Cylinder or Rotary?

 Because a cylinder mower cuts the grass very short, the lawn must be absolutely level or the mower will scalp it meaning the blade cuts into the roots or even the soil.
 These scalped areas will become bare and unsightly - which is not what you want!
 A rotary may be best for a bumpy/uneven rough lawn.
 We would advise you to cut at a higher height of cut, since this means that there is a larger surface area of grass blade to reflect the light off, giving you a better contrast between lawn stripes.
 The basic rule says only remove one-third of the leaf-blade when mowing, to ensure that enough length is left to feed the replacement leaves that will be produced.
 You need to keep on top of your mowing when using a cylinder mower - during the summer this could mean mowing twice a week or even more.
 If you haven't got the time to be mowing regularly in the summer, or if you go away for a week we suggest the optional front wheel kit to higher your mower- this will allow you to cut longer grass with your cylinder mower.

 The striping is caused by the layering of the grass, which is aided using the rear roller.
 The heavier the roller, the stronger the stripe, and the longer the stripe will last.
 Grass leaning away from the eye achieves a light stripe, and the grass leaning towards the eye gives a darker stripe.
-Once you get more at home with your mower, you can even begin to use your lawn stripes to achieve more complex designs (see our 2016 Stripes post) - by making the lawn stripes draw the eye in that direction.
+Once you get more at home with your mower, you can even begin to use your lawn stripes to achieve more complex designs by making the lawn stripes draw the eye in that direction.
 The height of the cut will also affect how sharp a contrast you'll be able to accomplish.
 The longer the grass, the more it will lay down, meaning you'll have a stronger stripe.
 On an Allett mower, it's incredibly easy to change the cut height.
 The cutting action of the cylinder is the same all the way across.
 At this time of year, the optimal height is between 30 and 40 mm - any lower than this and you'll be welcoming moss growth.

-If you have any questions about achieving a beautifully striped lawn, purchasing a mower or for any questions about any of our mowers, please drop us an email at firstname.lastname@example.org or call 01889 271503.
-You can also use our handy chat feature at the bottom right of the page or fill out our quick-submit form here someone will be in touch as soon as is possible!
-In the meantime, you can find your local Allett dealer here.
+If you have any questions about achieving a beautifully striped lawn, purchasing a mower or for any questions about any of our mowers, please drop us an email at email@example.com or call 01889 271503.

 Find a video here on how to create a beautifully striped lawn with an Allett Cylinder Mower